MooersLab/diary2022inLaTeX/README.md

 ## Compiling

+The *main.tex* document is feed to the compiler.

 Compile with lualatex and the `-escape-shell` key (for the minted package).
 The compile.sh script is run in the top level of the folder `2023diary`, which you can rename.
 The document is easy to compile with the click of a button using the Overleaf website.